-Until a COVID-19 vaccine is developed, school districts across Minnesota are going to need support in charting a path to safely and responsibly reopen buildings and transportation to students and staff.
+Until COVID-19 vaccines are available to all, school districts across Minnesota are going to need support in charting a path for safe, equitable learning and transportation for all students and staff.

-Several education and health organizations have developed plans and guidelines around reopening our schools.
+Several education and health organizations have developed plans and guidelines around these issues.

-The American Federation of Teachers released a detailed, science-based document titled “Plan to Safely Reopen America’s Schools and Communities,” which features five core pillars based on the science as well as educator and healthcare expertise—not on politics or wishful thinking.
+The American Federation of Teachers released a detailed, science-based document titled “Reopening School Buildings Safely,” which features five core pillars based on the science as well as educator and healthcare expertise—not on politics or wishful thinking.

 To gradually reopen, the document states districts need to: